Mark Durden-Smith: Channel 5

 Durden-Smith presented Premiership Rugby programmes alongside David Flatman on Channel 5 until 2021, having signed a 4-year deal in 2017.

 Amazon Prime Video

 In 2021, Durden-Smith presented Amazon Prime Video's coverage of the Autumn Nations Series.
-He will return to present the coverage in 2022.
+He returned to present the coverage in 2022.

 Personal life

-Mark is the only son of Judith Chalmers and sports commentator Neil Durden-Smith.
+Mark is the son of Judith Chalmers and sports commentator Neil Durden-Smith.
 He married Rachel Morse on 11 December 2004; the couple have three children.